findy-network/findy-agent-vault/README.md

 # findy-agent-vault

+Vault provides both
-Data storage service for findy-agency clients.
-Service provides GraphQL interface for interaction.
+1. Data storage service for findy-agency clients
+1. Abstraction/Convenience layer for [agency protocol APIs](github.com/findy-network/findy-agent-api) which can be used through GraphQL interface.

+Vault provides currently only a GraphQL API but intends to support also GRPC in the future.
+As a findy-agency client you can use also the [findy-agent GRPC APIs](github.com/findy-network/findy-agent-api) directly, but will have to implement possible data storing and indexing capabilities yourself.

 ## Running with mock data